 Drug dependence may occur when a person continues to use drugs— legal or illegal—even though their drug use causes them significant problems.

 It is regarded by many as a medical condition or a disorder not directly under the control of the individual.
 The term 'addict', with its negative implications, is not used any longer.
 There have been recent changes to the terminology used to describe this pattern of use, with the terms alcohol/drug abuse and alcohol/drug dependence being replaced by a single term 'alcohol/drug use disorder'/ However, as drug dependence is a commonly understood term, for the purposes of this website, the term dependence will be used to describe this pattern of use

 After using a drug for a while, a person may find that:

-they need to take more of the drug to get an effect that they previously got with less, or
+- they need to take more of the drug to get an effect that they previously got with less, or

-the drug simply becomes less effective in producing the desired effect.
+- the drug simply becomes less effective in producing the desired effect.

 This is called tolerance.